simonhollingshead/simonhollingshead.com/content/cambridge-degrees.md

 ## What was your result?

-Cambridge does not generate a single result based on the marks in all three years.
-Each year, a separate result is issued.
-The convention is to only ever refer to your degree based on the result received in the third year modules.
+Cambridge, historically, did not generate a single result for the entire time studying a three-year course.
+For each year of my course, an entirely separate result was issued on my transcript.
+The convention has always been to only ever refer to your degree based on the result received in the third year modules.
+Students matriculating in 2020 and onwards now receive [an overall degree classification](https://www.camdata.admin.cam.ac.uk/degree-classes) but, for many courses (including Computer Science), that overall result is still entirely based on work completed in the final year of study.

 ## Do you have a Master's Degree?